Valhalla Peak in Spring

 one in Washington, this Valhalla Peak sits on the east edge of the Olympic National Forest.
-Although Valhalla Peak isn't among the tallest of peaks in the Olympic National forest, it does have the distinction of commanding one of the best views of nearby Mount Constance from it's summit.
+Although Valhalla Peak isn't among the tallest of peaks in the Olympic National forest, it does have the distinction of commanding one of the best views of nearby Mount Constance from its summit.
 The summit can easily be reached in a day from the Tunnel Creek Trailhead.
 Alternately you could reach the summit via the Dosewallips although you'd be adding an additional 2000 feet of steep elevation gain.
 Not many select this rout, as most go up via Tunnel Creek.

 Take highway 101 to Penny Creek Road (about 1.5 miles south of Quilcene).
 Head west on Penny Creek Road for 1.5 miles and bear left on Big Quilcene River Road (Forest Road 27).
 Follow this road for 3 miles and turn left on Forest Road 2740.
 Continue on FR 2740 for 7 miles to the trailhead.
 The road is very well marked.
 Just follow the signs that say Tunnel Creek Trailhead.

 .
 The first 3 miles of the trail is a gradual ascent and parallels Tunnel Creek.
 The trail is largely under tree cover making it a nice choice for a hike during those hot summer days as the tree cover makes the trail cool.
 After 2.7 miles and just over 1000 feet elevation gain you will reach the Tunnel Creek Shelter at 3700 feet.

 Continue on past the shelter about .25 miles and take the bridge across the creek and begin the ascent to Harrison Lake.
 This is the steepest part of the trail and gains about 1000 feet of elevation in one mile before reaching Harrison Lake at 4750 feet.
 From the east edge of Harrison lake, Valhalla peak can be seen in the distance.

-Total Distance (one way): 4.4 miles
+Total Distance (one way est.):